NlVlN/Studies/README.md

-# Study
+# Studies
-codes for study
+My code from studies